jorexdeveloper/termux-nethunter/README.md

 [Start the desktop](#how-to-start-the-desktop "View this section.") and **minimize** Termux.

-Then open the VNC viewer app, click add server, and fill in with the following details:
+Then open the VNC viewer app, click add server, and fill in the following details:

 **Name**